 Your second trimester will certainly be smoother than your first one.
 Most women feel less tired, have lesser bouts of morning sickness and in general feel better and more energetic.
 You should watch out for weight gain or loss.
 It’s advised to gain a kilo or two.
 However, ensure that you are not losing weight as that could be worrisome.

 Of course, the most exciting part of the 14th week of pregnancy is that you will definitely show a bit.
-Also, the chance of miscarriages has gone down quite a bit so you should be okay to announce the big news.
+Also, the chance of a miscarriage has gone down quite a bit; therefore, you should be okay to announce the big news.

-Every week of pregnancy brings along a new symptom.
-There will always be some recurring symptoms from the preceding weeks that will continue into your 14th week and the weeks to come.
+Every week of pregnancy brings along a new symptom, but there will always be some recurring symptoms from the preceding weeks that will continue into your 14th week and the weeks to come.
 Some of these symptoms are listed below.

 - Ligament pain

 - Thick and shiny hair